Why “I’m Fine” Can be a Trauma Response

 Revive Counselling & Neurofeedback

-Jon is a clinical counsellor in Maple Ridge and Fort Langley who works individuals that want to learn how to reconnect to their emotions and their most authentic self.
+Jon is a clinical counsellor in Maple Ridge and Fort Langley who works with individuals that want to learn how to reconnect to their emotions and their most authentic self.